peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Deprecated.</b> Instead, convert both CBOR objects to numbers (with .AsNumber()), and use the first number's .Remainder() method.

-Finds the remainder that results when a CBORObject object is divided by the value of A CBOR object.
+Finds the remainder that results when a CBORObject object is divided by the value of a CBOR object.

 <b>Parameters:</b>